OfficeDev/office-ui-fabric-core/src/components/Facepile/Facepile.md

 # Facepile
-Displays several people, with the option to add additional people or view the details of a person.
+Displays several people with the option to add additional people or view the details of a person.

 ## Variants